Preservation & Maintenance of Historic Sites

-The Zion Chapel-of-Ease Cemetery at the intersection of Mathews Drive, William Hilton Parkway, and Folly Field Road is the location of the Island’s first Episcopal Church built around 1786 at that location to serve the needs of island planters and their families during the heyday of the sea island cotton boom.
+The St. Luke's Parish Zion Chapel of Ease Cemetery at the intersection of Mathews Drive, William Hilton Parkway, and Folly Field Road is the location of the Island’s first Episcopal Chapel built around 1788 at that location to serve the needs of island planters and their families during the heyday of the sea island cotton boom.
+It was also the site of the militia muster house, and there was a Masonic lodge nearby.
+The site is the location of the Baynard Mausoleum, the oldest extant building on the island.
+The cemetery and mausoleum were added to the National Register of Historic Places in October, 2017.